-The IMIL group uses nuclear imaging techniques to assess biological processes in health and disease.
+The Isotopic Molecular Imaging Laboratory (IMIL) uses nuclear imaging techniques to assess biological processes in health and disease.
 The multi-modality nuclear imaging platforms available in IMIL include the world’s first pre-clinical Mediso 7T simultaneous MRI-PET system, the pre-clinical Mediso 3T MRI-PET system, a Siemens Inveon PET-CT and the Mediso Nano SPECT-CT.

 These non-invasive imaging techniques are currently being employed in SBIC as part of a formidable multi-modality platform across diverse projects, including the development of novel β-cell imaging agents, assessment of the browning of white adipose tissue, quantification of stem cell therapies in neurological disease and diagnostic and therapeutic strategies in immune-oncology.

 One of the challenges in cancer therapy is the identification of accurate and reproducible biomarkers that allow for the stratification of a patient’s response to treatment.
 Isotopic imaging is uniquely able to quantify biomarkers associated with cancer development, progress and efficacy of intervention.
 We are researching novel radiopharmaceuticals to stratify patients to aid rapid and effective therapeutic intervention.